syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/default-font.md

 # Change default font-family in Blazor RichTextEditor Component

 By using `Default` property, you can change the default font-family of the Rich Text Editor.
-To change the font-family of the Rich Text Editor content while loading, we need to give the `RichTextEditorFontFamily` in the style section with the help of `CssClass` property.
+To change the font-family of the Rich Text Editor content while loading, the `RichTextEditorFontFamily` has to be given in the style section with the help of `CssClass` property.

 ```cshtml